Authored by the expert who managed and guided the team behind the Peru Property Pack

 What are the biggest risks for property prices in Peru in 2026?

-As of January 2026, the three biggest risks for property prices in Peru are political and fiscal instability that could shake buyer confidence, an external economic shock from global slowdown or commodity price drops, and unexpected currency volatility that makes dollar-priced properties harder for local buyers to afford.
+As of early 2026, the three biggest risks for residential property prices in Peru are political and fiscal instability (which can freeze buyer confidence), a negative external shock such as a global slowdown or commodity price drop (which would weaken Peruvian incomes), and unexpected foreign exchange volatility (which creates an affordability squeeze in a market where many properties are priced in US dollars).

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Peru.